TUDelft-MUDE/book/book/time_series/components.md

 ## Noise

-Noise simply refers to random fluctuations in the time series about its typical pattern.
+Noise refers to random fluctuations in the time series about its typical pattern.
 In general we can talk about white and colored noise in time series analysis.
-The following characteristics are associated with noise:

-- Noise is not synonymous with error, although random variation, including measurement errors, contributes to noise.
-Essentially, noise represents the unpredictable fluctuations in data, while errors encompass any inaccuracies that may arise from a range of factors, including both random variations and systematic issues.
-- It is required to filter out unwanted random variations, and detect meaningful information (i.e., a signal) from noise processes.
-- Transforming data from the time domain to the frequency domain allows to filter out the frequencies that pollute the data.
-- White noise can be decomposed into its constituent components (frequencies).
-In principle, white noise contains all wavelengths/colors (like white light), each contributing equally to the fluctuations observed in the data.
-- Colored noise can seriously affect the analysis of time series, and their parameters of interest.
-Short-term colored noise has also predictive property (used for forecasting).

-A purely stationary random process (or white noise process) yields a sequence of uncorrelated zero-mean random variables.
-This zero-mean random process is of the form

-$$ Y(t)=Y_t=\epsilon(t)$$

-where $\epsilon(t)$ is the independent identically distributed (i.i.d.) error at epoch $t$.
-Therefore, the observation/noise at time $t$ is not dependent on any of the previous observations $Y_t$.
+Until now we only considered white noise , i.e., $\epsilon(t) \sim N(0, \sigma^2_{\epsilon})$, and we didn't have to deal with time correlation, but in this chapter we will also consider other types of noise (see {ref}`noise`) and time correlation.

 :::{card} Example - time series consisting of a trend, annual signal (seasonality), an offset and pure random noise (white noise)